dmrschmidt/sketch-timer/README.md

 # Usage

 Go to https://zeebn.cfapps.io and add it to your home screen to run as a dedicated web app on your mobile.

+By default, Zeebn runs a timer for 7 minutes.
+Tracks are shuffled from the selected playlist each time the app opens.
+A warning tone will signal when 2 minutes are remaining and an ending tone, when the timer is about to run out.

 ## Controls